devcrev/typescript-eslint-hello/README.md

 I do not have TypeScript installed globally but I will install it locally to the project.

+I do not have ESLint installed globally but I will install it locally to the project.

 ## Let's get started.

 Start from a directory where you want create the project folder.